eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 > Note: This may be implementable via "Proof of Association".

 #### 6.1.3 HRLs for Interoperability

+#### Requirement

+Wallet Providers SHALL ensure that their Wallet Solution supports WebAuthn with additions and changes as documented in this Annex and future technical specifications created by or on behalf of the Commission.

+> Rationale: It is stated in [CIR.2024.2979].

 #### 6.1.1 HRLs related to Privacy